Range of Random Walks on Free Products: Free Products and Random Walks

 In this article we are interested in the number of distinct vertices which are visited by the random walk.
+In particular, we study the speed at which new vertices are visited.
 This measures in some sense how much of the graph is explored by the random walk.
 The number of vertices visited by the random walk $(X_n)_{n\in\N_0}$ until time $n$ is given by

 If there is a real number $\mathfrak{r}$ such that